stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

          └── Athene_cunicularia.athCun1.dna.toplevel.fa

-E) Map the trimmed data to a reference - in our case to Athene cucnicularia
+E) Map the trimmed data to a reference
 ---------------------------------------------------------------------------
 Before we start mapping the data, we need to ``index`` the reference.